mcroteau/Dude/README.md

-#  Parakeet
+#  Dude

-## A cute J2ee security framework
+## A Simple J2ee security framework

-Parakeet is a small Open Source security plugin that allows for quick securing of J2ee applications.
+Dude is a small Open Source security plugin that allows for quick security.

 #### Installation